Uniform swiftlet: Description

-Several subspecies are recognised, and the form A. v. inquietus is often split as the island swiftlet, A. inquietus.

-Distribution
+Distribution and habitat

 This species is widespread from the Philippines through Wallacea, New Guinea and Melanesia.
 It has been recorded as a rare vagrant to Australia, from Cape York Peninsula and islands in Torres Strait.

-Habitat

 The uniform swiftlet forages over lowland forests and open areas.
 It roosts in caves and sinkholes, mostly in limestone areas.
 The caves may be as little as 10 m long but are usually much larger.
 Sometimes man-made tunnels or structures are used.

+Behaviour

-Food
+Food and feeding

 This species feeds on flying insects, especially ants.

 Breeding

 This species nests colonially in caves where it uses echolocation to navigate.
 The nest is a shallow cup of mossy material and saliva, usually attached to a vertical surface of a cave wall in the completely dark zone.
 On Guam, Neckeropsis lepiniana, is used as the nesting material and in Hawaii, a liverwort (Herberta spp.) is used.
 One or two white eggs form the clutch.
 The incubation period is at least twelve days and the young may take thirty-five days to fledge.